IainRo/Group-Pomodoro/README.md

 # Welcome to WePomo!
 Welcome to WePomo's Pomodoro Timer Repository!
-Designed and built by Group 20 of the WI21 CSE 110 class!
+Designed and built for UCSD's CSE110 during Winter 2021

 ## Starting Off

-Check out our newly released [Pomodoro Timer!](https://www.lambrian.me/cse110-w21-group20/)

-Find out more about WePomo's values, objectives, team, and more at our [Wiki!](https://github.com/brilam8/cse110-w21-group20/wiki/Welcome-to-WePomo!#time-is-money)

-To view our "promotional" videos, proceed to the [videos](https://github.com/brilam8/cse110-w21-group20/tree/main/admin/videos) folder in our repository!
+This webapp is designed for users to be able to effectively manage their time while working, without losing focus on their task.
+This program focuses on being an easy to use time management system, while also having the ease of a website.